Marat-b/PrinterOps/PrinterOpsService/README.md

-Web-service receives data from Windows serivce about printer data
+Web-service receives data from Windows serivce about printer data and writes the data to the database